carimura/helidon/README.md

 Then you can just `fn deploy` the function as opposed to redeploying the Helidon app.

+Oh and run `setenv.sh` to set the invoke endpoint.

 Note: This doesn't use the Fn Java SDK which is not in a great state at the moment.
 Will use that next for a fresher clean feeling.